 Our insurance program through California Casualty is not available to the general public.
 This means we can offer NEA members and their families discounted rates on auto insurance, plus exclusive benefits tailored for educators not found anywhere else.

-NEA members save an average of $423 a year on car insurance through the NEA Auto & Home Insurance Program, plus you’ll get a $25 gift card just for getting a quote for car insurance.
+NEA members save an average of $423 a year on car insurance through the NEA Auto & Home Insurance Program.
 Click the button below to find out more about this valuable membership benefit and see how much you could save.